afitzer/github-pages-with-jekyll/index.md

-# Welcome to my blog

 ## I'm glad you're here!
-This blog will contain my _thoughts_
+I have a few ideas for what this will be about

+Here's a list of those ideas:
+* Coffee
+* Wine
+* Beer
+* Cooking
+* Running
+* Chess
+* Data
+* Data Viz

+My morning always starts with coffee and waffles.
+My favorite coffee roaster is [Broadsheet](https://www.broadsheetcoffee.com/) and my favorite waffles are [Egos](https://www.leggomyeggo.com/en_US/home.html)
-To start, I spend most of my time hustling [Grillos](https://www.grillospickles.com/) pickles.
+I spend most of my time hustling [Grillos](https://www.grillospickles.com/) pickles and I do a ton of running.
-I'll get into that more another day..

-I also do a ton of running.
 All of my training lives on my [Strava](https://www.strava.com/athletes/29768277)